-- ▶ What opportunities exist in the IT Training Sector - ► How many other organizations are addressing those training needs - ► The mission of your CTC - ► How the CTC relates to the overall organization - ▶ How the CTC mission aligns to the mission of the organization - ► How your CTC stands out in the IT Training Sector
+- What opportunities exist in the IT Training Sector ► - How many other organizations are addressing those training needs ► - The mission of your CTC ► - How the CTC relates to the overall organization ► - How the CTC mission aligns to the mission of the organization - How your CTC stands out in the IT Training Sector ►

+This is the beginning of a new section.
+It is the first module that participants will complete.

+Discussion Point:

+Review the objectives of the module with participants and note that the Executive Summary is the last thing to be written.

+Be sure to review the section called Before You Begin so that participants have a clear idea about what they should consider when writing this portion of the plan.

-Overview of IT Training Sector
+⇒ Let's Begin Overview of IT Training Sector Discussion Point: For many participants, the idea of the marketplace or a competitive advantage may be new concepts.
 When a new product or service is introduced to a marketplace, it is critical to understand the trends and potential within that marketplace.
 Whether non-profit or for-profit, identifying your "competitive advantage" provides insights on which you can base both internal and external strategies and essentially creates a foundation for good decision making.
 As a non-profit organization, your biggest goal is not to "make money" but rather to fulfill your organization's mission.
 Still you do not want to be in the position of being unable to sustain the CTC if it does not generate enough revenue to meet expenses.

-By understanding the IT Training Sector you can see more clearly:

-- ► Trends that drive participation in your CTC - ▶ Numbers of participants who may be interested in your CTC services - ▶ Numbers of IT Training Centers already serving your target population - ▶ What sets your CTC apart from others providing the service - ► How you can better serve the participants you seek

-To prepare to write this section, you will need information.
+By understanding the IT Training Sector you can see more clearly: advantage may be new concepts.
+Explore these issues with participants and allow time for questions and answers.
+Explain that the goal of "for-profit" businesses is to make money, while a "non-profit" is most interested in fulfilling the organizational mission.
+Trends that drive participation in your CTC Numbers of participants who may be interested in your CTC services Numbers of IT Training Centers already serving your target population What sets your CTC apart from others providing the service How you can better serve the participants you seek Analyze the Issues Help them understand however, that in the case of a CTC, they must be able to sustain themselves by generating enough revenue to cover their costs.
+Explain that to do this they will need to understand the IT Training Sector (a market) and to become familiar with how to attract participants to their To prepare to write this section, you will need information.
 Begin by researching companies or other organizations in your region who are offering the same or similar services.
-In your research be sure to identify:

-- ► The services being offered - ► The target populations being served - ► How successful they are with their service - ► Any unique technology or innovation they provide

-Throughout the business planning process remember that you can search for information by using resources available through the Internet, libraries, other organizations in your sector, universities and colleges who have successfully implemented a business plan.
+In your research be sure to identify: The services being offered The target populations being served How successful they are with their service Any unique technology or innovation they provide CTC and how to find the right Throughout the business planning process remember that you can search for information by using resources available through the Internet, libraries, other organizations in your sector, universities and colleges who have successfully implemented a business plan.